leilacielok/lng-maritime-network-analysis/MODEL_PROPOSAL.md

 \delta_t^{A,g}.
 ```

 The continuous measurement model would then be estimated conditional on $A_{it}^g=1$.
 This hurdle formulation separates the probability of being active from the level of criticality conditional on activity.
-For an initial implementation, we also may implement the model just on active node-months.
+For an initial implementation, we may also estimate the model just on active node-months.